 In most cases, where the lawyer represents the plaintiff, the attorney’s fee comes from the amount the defendant pays out via settlement agreement or judge or jury compensation award.

-When should I contact a personal injury attorney?
+When should I contact a Miami Lakes personal injury lawyer?

 Contact us today at 855-DOLOR-55.
 We want to help you get the compensation you deserve!